Evidence Required for Getting SSD for Mental Health Disorders

 The SSA may get in touch with the third party contacts you listed like former employers, friends and family who can support your case.

 If you need to file for disability for a mental health condition, an experienced attorney can streamline the process for you and ensure your application has been completed in a timely manner and with the necessary medical documentation.

-The disability attorneys at Phillips Disability will review your claim in a complimentary consultation.
+The Phoenix Social Security disability attorneys at Phillips Disability will review your claim in a complimentary consultation.
 We will guide you through the complexities of the application process or the appeals process if your claim was denied.